Desart Court: History

 Around 5,000 acres of confiscated land near the barony of Shillelogher, County Kilkenny were granted to Cromwellian adventurer Joseph Cuffe in 1654.
 From 1666, the lands of lislonen (Lios Loinín) were to be known as Cuffe's Desert while Tullaghane were to be known as Cuffe's Grove.

 Around 1733, John Cuffe, 1st Baron Desart, son of Williamite soldier Agmondesham Cuffe, developed a modern house on the lands.

 On the death of the 1st Baron Desart in 1749, the house and title passed to his son John Cuffe, 2nd Baron Desart who died without a male heir in 1767.

+Circa 1758-62, the architect James Hoban was born on the estate.
+He later went on to design the White House in Washington, D.C..

 The house then passed down to Otway Cuffe on 25 November 1767.
 He was soon raised to Earl of Desart on 4 December 1793 and was succeeded by his eldest son John Otway Cuffe, 2nd Earl of Desart in 1804.

 William Cuffe, 4th Earl of Desart, the 4th Earl is recorded as having 8,000 acres in County Kilkenny in 1876 with a valuation of £5,778 as well as 932 acres in Tipperary.
 He married Odette Bischoffsheim, later Ellen Cuffe, Countess of Desart.